th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/basic.md

 <notice note>

 We would not recommend this approach for production systems.
-But you still can use it for small configurations or demo purposes.
+But you still can use it for demo purposes.

 </notice>